Luis-Rosario-Alers/BankOps/CONTRIBUTING.md

 ## Security Code of Conduct🔒

-If any security vulnerabilities are found in this project please refer to the [Security Code of Conduct🔒](SECURITY.md) for more information on how to handle notifying us.
+If any security vulnerabilities are found in this project, please refer to the [Security Code of Conduct🔒](SECURITY.md) for more information on how to handle notifying us.

 ## Getting Help🤚

 Make an issue or create a discussion.
 We are glad to help anyone that needs it.

-If you need inspiration on what to add we will have a couple anticipated features that you could help us work on.

-## Acknowledgements👋

-Me and my partner appreciate all contributions made to this project as it makes our lives so much easier.
-So thank you💖